2021-22 AST Board Nominations

-- Nominees must have become AST Members prior to August 5, 2019, and continuously since then
+- Nominees must have become AST Members prior to August 1, 2020, and remained a member continuously since then

 - All nominations must be seconded by another member of AST